netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 prometheus-k8s-1                       3/3       Running   1          2h
 prometheus-operator-7d9fd546c4-m8t7v   1/1       Running   0          2h
 ```

+**NOTE:** The files in the ```manifests/``` folder have interdependencies due to which the order in which they get created is important.
+At times the manifest files may get created out of order leading to ```Error``` messages from Kubernetes.
+To resolve this, simply re-run the ```kubectl create -f prometheus-operator/contrib/kube-prometheus/manifests/``` command.
+Any yaml files that had not been created the first time around due to unmet dependencies, will get created this time.

-**NOTE:** It may be preferable to expose the Prometheus and Grafana pods via NodePorts.
+It may be preferable to expose the Prometheus and Grafana pods via NodePorts.
 To do so, the prometheus-service.yaml and grafana-service.yaml files will need to be modified as follows:

 <details>